-15 Click Exit (the yellow circular button) to exit the calendar application.
+16.Click Exit (the yellow circular button) to exit the calendar application.

-16 Click Exit again to exit SAP Workbench.
-On the following confirmation dialog box, confirm that you wish to exit the application.
+17. Click Exit again and confirm that you wish to exit the application.

-- 17 Close the SAPLogon application.
+18.Close the SAPLogon application.
 This ends your simulated user transaction.

-- 18 Stop Silk Performer's Recorder.

-- 19 Save the recorded script file.
+19. Stop the Silk Performer Recorder and save the recorded script file.

-Note If no script has been recorded, review section "Client/Server Requirements".
+Note: If no script has been recorded, review Client and Server Requirements.

-Notice three things in the generated BDL script:
+Note the following in the generated BDL script:

-- The connection is opened with the full connection string. - During replay new active windows are verified based on their titles. - The login string must be customized with a parameter because the password value wasn't retrieved during recording.
+- The connection is opened with the full connection string. - During replay, new active windows are verified based on their titles. - The login string must be customized with a parameter because the password value was not retrieved during recording.